alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 }
 ```

+The `default!` values are inactive storage for the other case.
+This keeps the teaching implementation small and nullable-warning-friendly, but a production implementation should explicitly decide whether `Ok(null)` or `Fail(null)` is allowed and should provide better diagnostics.

 > Where is `Result.Unit(...)`?
 In monad terms: for `Result<_, TError>`, `Ok(...)` is **return/pure** (the monadic "unit"). `Fail(...)` is the constructor for the error case.
 Practically, `Result.Unit(...)` = `Result.Ok(...)`.

 ### Where `Result` is useful (and where it isn't)